tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 Scot? replaced my rear derailleur and did not charge me for labor.
 He also adjusted my front derailleur.
-There was a woman in the shop whose voice sounder familiar, so I asked if she was Andrea.
+There was a woman in the shop whose voice sounder familiar, so I asked if her name was Andrea (from JRA).
 She said yes and I told her that I was sorry that I did not have any maple flavored jelly beans.

 I then went to Moonlight Pizza for a calzone and a beer.
 By now it was to late to start back up to the trail, especially because I had no